aws-samples/amazon-dynamodb-labs/content/hands-on-labs/backups/schedule-backup.md

 ![Scheduled Backup 11](/images/hands-on-labs/backup/sched_backup_11.png)

 2. Choose the recovery point ID of the resource.
-Click on **Restore**.
+Click on **Restore**. _Note: If you do not see a recovery point, you can click "Create an on-demand backup" and complete the backup.
+For the purposes of this lab, you need a completed backup to continue, and you may not want to wait for your backup plan's scheduled backup._

 ![Scheduled Backup 12](/images/hands-on-labs/backup/sched_backup_12.png)

 3. Provide new DynamoDB table name.
-Choose default role and click on **Restore backup**
+Leave all the settings on the defaults and click **Restore backup**

 ![Scheduled Backup 13](/images/hands-on-labs/backup/sched_backup_13.png)